Code-Institute-Submissions/my_dash_app/README.md

 -[Co2emmisionspercapita](https://www.indexmundi.com/facts/indicators/EN.ATM.CO2E.PC)
 - My Co2emmisions Data Dash-Board also analisis & visualises data on emmissions

-##### On the right center of the page there is a start tour button which invites users to a quick tour of the page.
+##### On the right center of the page there is a Show Me How button which invites users to a quick tour of the page.

 ##### My dashBoard consists of: